Skip to content

 TLD's names

-The first hierarchies created were toponyms, and this hierarchies followed the ISO TLD's Alpha 2 to use as Dédalo ontology TLD.
-Some of the first common hierarchies follow the ISO Alpha 2 rule, as thematic hierarchy, that use ts as TLD, by the time, it became impossible to create new ontologies following the Alpha 2 rule, so, the Alpha2 rule was removed and now Dédalo can use a longs TLD's, but following some rules: For this historical reasons no spaces, especial characters, numbers, points, commas or any other characters outside ASCII characters are valid (as accents, ç, ñ, etc.).
+as TLD, by the time, it became impossible to create new ontologies following the Alpha 2 rule, so, the Alpha2 rule was removed and now Dédalo can use a longs TLD's, but following some rules: For this historical reasons no spaces, especial characters, numbers, points, commas or any other characters outside ASCII characters are valid (as accents á, è, ç, ñ, etc.).
 To create hierarchies TLD's, only [a-z] characters are accepted.

 Private hierarchies

-Normally, the hierarchy reference will be hierarchy20, the normalized section used as thesaurus model.
+Usually, the hierarchy reference will be hierarchy20, the normalized section used as thesaurus model.

 Process to create new hierarchy